simiancreative/jirago/README.md

 ## What is it

-Some Jira API integrations for managing issues and worklogs through a cli
+Jira API integrations for managing issues and worklogs through a cli

 ## Setup